help-me-mom/ng-mocks/README.md

     // Let's pretend that DependencyComponent has 'someInput' as
     // an input.
 TestedComponent sets its value via
     // `[someInput]="value"`.
 The input's value will be passed into
-    // the mocked component so you can assert on it. component.value = 'foo';
+    // the mock component so you can assert on it. component.value = 'foo';
     fixture.detectChanges();

-    // Thanks to ngMocks, this is type safe. expect(mockedComponent.someInput).toEqual('foo');
+    // Thanks to ngMocks, this is type safe. expect(mockComponent.someInput).toEqual('foo');
   });

   it('does something on an emit of the child component', () => {